 Cheryl Tay is first established in the motorsport industry.
 She is also a sports & fitness blogger.
 She has launched “Rock The Naked Truth” to get people to be comfortable in their own skin and to be comfort with their own body image.
 She ownself has struggled with that in the past and now aim to inspire and help peoples get through that as it is important to be happy and feel good about yourself!

 Engaging Singapore influencers can benefit your business and help them grow.
-But it is not easy to find an influencers that align with what your brand stand for.
-With great power on the influencer, it also mean great risk to your brand as well.
-Often times, some mistakes by the influencer will have adverse effert on the company they endorsed and promote as well.
+But it is not easy to find influencers that align with what your brand stands for as there are tons of influencers in Singapore.
+With great power on the influencer, it also means great risk to your brand as well.
+Oftentimes, some mistakes by the influencer will have an adverse effect on the company they endorsed and promote as well.

-SEO is something business should consider even if you are in the industries above or not.
-SEO is more than just keyword ranking or stuffings.
-Businesses that invest in search engine optimization (SEO) often means that they will have a fast loading website, with great users experience and great content that fuilfil the user search intent to keep their users engaged to drive more traffics & conversions.
-It is often a great marketing channel to invest in first for business as it yields great ROI in the mid to long terms.
+SEO is something businesses should consider even if you are in the industries above or not.
+SEO is more than just keyword ranking or stuffing.
+Businesses that invest in search engine optimization (SEO) often mean that they will have a fast loading website, with great user experience and great content that fulfill the user search intent to keep their users engaged to drive more traffics & conversions.
+It is often a great marketing channel to invest in first for a business as it yields great ROI in the mid to long term.

-But no marketing should be done silo and should often use in combination depend on your business but influencer marketing should be in your consideration especially if your business are in the beauty & lifestyle space where it often yield the best results.
+But no marketing should be done silo and should often use in combination depending on your business but influencer marketing should be in your consideration especially if your business is in the beauty & lifestyle space where it often yields the best results.